halina20011/PianoTutor/README.md

 # PianoTutor
+> This is still an alpha version, which does not yet have implemented all the minimal functionality, (i am working on it :3).

 PianoTutor is meant to be a tool, which will help you to learn faster and better songs that you love.
-This is also meant to be FOSS tool/app as a replacement to a lot of paied options that already exists.
+Also meant to be FOSS tool/app as a replacement to a lot of paied options that probably already exists.
+Program accepts MusicXML files.
+For more info run the program with `--help` flag.

 ## Images
 <img src="Images/preview1.png" alt="preview1" width="100%">